Ashish110411/PortGen/README.md

-# PortGen - Dynamic Portfolio Generator
+# PortGen - The Dynamic Portfolio Generator

 A modern, dynamic portfolio generator that creates personalized portfolio websites with customizable content, animations, and responsive design.
 Built with React frontend form for data collection and Spring Boot backend for portfolio generation.